maw501/maw501.github.io/posts/_posts/technical/2019-05-08-Gaussian-Processes.md

 ---
 layout: post
-title: Gaussian processes - a first encounter
+title: Grokking Gaussian processes
 date: 2019-05-08
 use_math: true
 tags: ['gaussian_processes', 'probabilistic_modelling', 'kernels']
-image: "gp.png"
+image: "gp_main.png"
 comments: true
 ---
-In a loose sense Gaussian processes (GPs) can be thought of as a probabilistic yet non-parametric form of non-linear regression which sit within the Bayesian framework.
+Gaussian processes (GPs) can be thought of as a probabilistic yet non-parametric form of non-linear regression which sit within the Bayesian framework.

 In this article we give an in-depth introduction to the topic collating many of the excellent references on the topic.
 <!--more-->
 <hr class="with-margin">